dbisdorf/cortex-discord/README.md

 In the [logging] section, the "file" attribute should hold the name of the log file you wish to use.

-In the [discord] section, the "token" attribute will contain your secure Discord bot token.
+In the [discord] section, the "token" attribute must contain your secure Discord bot token.